-Saving disk space and boosting installation speed
+Saving disk space

 When using npm, if you have 100 projects using a dependency, you will have 100 copies of that dependency saved on disk.
 With pnpm, the dependency will be stored in a content-addressable store, so:

 - If you depend on different versions of the dependency, only the files that differ are added to the store.
 For instance, if it has 100 files, and a new version has a change in only one of those files,